 Native American Dog Names for a Female Dog

 Your female dog deserves a name that represents her unique spirit and heritage.
-If you’re looking for female dog names for your new furry friend, look no further!
 Here are some of our favorite female Native American names:

 - Tamara – this beautiful Cherokee name can mean either “tamer of horses” or “palm tree.”